 IS MY SUMMER OF LOVE A COMING-OF-AGE STORY?

 What is a coming-of-age story?
-This isn’t an easy question because, at its widest interpretation, everything with a character arc could be considered a ‘coming-of-age’ story.
+This isn’t an easy question because, at its widest interpretation, everything with a character arc is a ‘coming-of-age’ story.

 The plot of the ex-con older brother’s religious conversion seems unrelated at first but over the course of the story we realise both get at the main question: What does it mean to be a genuine person?
 Failing to live up to his standards of Good Christian Person, Phil tells his church buddies to up and leave the premises.
 Like Mona, Phil too is probably back on the path to ruination.